xavidelamo/mgci-docs/docs/source/sepal.rst

 If you have selected 'Yes'
 ::::::::::::::::::::::::::

-Similarly to the mountain description layer, to be able to use your own land cover map you would need upload it first in your GEE account or in a third-party account as a public asset.
+Similarly to the mountain description layer, to be able to use your own land cover map you would need upload it first in your GEE account or in a third-party account as a public asset (see `how to upload files to gee <https://docs.sepal.io/en/latest/setup/gee.html#upload-files-to-gee>`_).
 The dropdown menu will query all the assets in your GEE folder that matches the Image type.
 You can select it from the dropdown or directly copy and paste the link to the dataset.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_custom.PNG
    :align: center